qenving/Website-streaming-anime/README.md

 # NeonWave Anime  Frontend Concept

-NeonWave is a frontend-only streaming concept inspired by Zoro.to and Netflix.
-It ships as a Vite + React + Tailwind CSS project with dummy data, LocalStorage persistence, and API placeholder helpers so you can connect a real backend when ready.
+NeonWave is a frontend-first streaming concept inspired by Zoro.to and Netflix.
+It ships as a Vite + React + Tailwind CSS project backed by an Express + SQLite API, live AniDB seeding, and TanStack Query integrations so you can connect production infrastructure when ready.

 ## Highlights
 - Fully responsive layouts for desktop, tablet, and mobile.